Rifreshik/Rifreshik/README.md

 <h1> About me </h1>
-<h4>  Hi world I'm 17 years old and I'm studying programming and the whole IT field in general, I want to work with frontend but still learning new skills from new and old areas in the meantime</h4>
+<h4>  Hello world I'm 17 years old and I'm studying programming and the whole IT field in general, I want to work with frontend but still learning new skills from new and old areas in the meantime</h4>

  <h6 >   I'm not a wizard yet, but I'm just learning  </h6>